Back

 Scarlet Fever

-Strep throat can cause a rash called Scarlet Fever if left untreated.
-Scarlet fever is a red, sandpaper-like rash that begins to form on the face and neck before spreading to the other areas of the body.
+Strep throat can cause a rash called scarlet fever if left untreated.
+Scarlet fever is a red, sandpaper-like rash that begins to form on the face and neck before spreading to other areas of the body.

 Middle Ear Infection